I use VBA/VB.Net to build better ways of achieving every day tasks

-Open the VBA editor again (Press ALT + F11) and in the Project Window open the code for Sheet 2 and write:
+Open the VBA editor again (Press ALT + F11).
+In the Project Window, open the code for Sheet 2 and write:

-This code checks the if the LoginFlag is False, if it is it opens the first sheet in the workbook and opens the Login form for the user to log in.
-(Note - You cannot use this code on sheet 1!)
+This code checks if the LoginFlag is False.
+If it, it opens the first sheet in the workbook and opens the Login form for the user to log in.
+Note that you cannot use this code on sheet 1!

 That's it, you can copy that code to any sheet you wish to protect in the VBA editor.

 All that's left is to reset the LoginFlag when the workbook is opened (so that if it is saved with the LoginFlag set to True, it'll be returned to Flase).
 In the Project Window, open the item called "ThisWorkbook" and write:

 That's it, you now have a fully functioning Login system to protect your sheets from view and edit.
 However, people can still delete, rename and tamper in other ways!
 In the future, look out for guides to stop this from happening too.

 How'd You Find This?